Former Boeing test pilot found not guilty of deceiving FAA in 737 MAX case

 Testimony in the trial lasted less than three days, after jury selection and opening statements by lawyers Friday evening.
 Forkner did not testify.
 Judge Reed O’Connor had instructed the jurors not to consider his silence as a sign of guilt or innocence.
 The defense called only one witness, a current Boeing pilot, who testified for about one hour.

-Forkner was Boeing’s chief technical pilot for the 737 Max, giving him a key role in determining pilot-training requirements.
+Forkner was Boeing’s chief technical pilot for the 737 MAX, giving him a key role in determining pilot-training requirements.
 Prosecutors tried to use Forkner’s internal messages to colleagues against him, particularly one in which he said he unknowingly misled regulators.
 He left the company in 2018, months before the first crash, then briefly worked at Southwest Airlines.